lavocatt/activemq-artemis-self-provisioning-plugin/README.md

 ## E2E Tests

-The project includes an end-to-end (E2E) test suite using Cypress to automate and validate its functionality in a realistic environment.
+During a short evaluation perdiod, the project includes end-to-end (E2E) test suites using both **Cypress** and **Playwright** to automate and validate its functionality in a realistic environment.
+The aim is to choose the one that suits the team the most.

 ### Prerequisites